-How can I help my child think critically about the social media influencers they follow?
+How can I help my child think critically about social media influencers?

 Dr Elizabeth Milovidov, JD